List of allegations of misuse of the Internal Revenue Service: Obama administration

 Purported IRS targeting of conservative groups under President Barack Obama led to anti-IRS protests by the Tea Party.

 In May 2013, the IRS admitted it had subjected conservative political groups to closer scrutiny in their applications for tax-exempt status based on particular keywords in their names.
 The agency has maintained that low-level employees took it upon themselves to do this.
 However, Republicans argue that the refusal of Lois Lerner (at the time was Director of the IRS's Exempt Organizations Unit) to testify before Congress, twice citing her Constitutional right against self-incrimination, suggests involvement by higher-level employees.
 An internal report by the agency's Inspector General cited "ineffective management" as the cause and indicated that the IRS "will need to do more so that the public has reasonable assurance that applications are processed without unreasonable delay in a fair and impartial manner in the future."
 Congress continues to investigate the possibility that Lerner or other high-level officials were involved in improper political targeting.
 Republican lawmakers say the IRS has improperly withheld and destroyed evidence, while Democrats argue that Republicans are attempting to keep the controversy alive for political purposes.

 Trump administration

 James Comey and Andrew McCabe were both audited during the Trump administration.
 A watchdog group determined these audits were random and the National Research Program (NRP) was used to select tax returns at random to be audited and is working as designed.

 In 2025, the IRS agreed to share taxpayer data with the Department of Homeland Security.

+In 2026, the IRS was sued by Trump for $10 billion dollars allegedly concerning bias in relation to his tax returns, though most critics perceived it as another attempt of targeting of civil society.
+It was later settled for another deal between the IRS and DOJ.